Day 1 – Ancient Valencia

 Although Andalucia is the home of flamenco, Valencia still does a great job of showcasing this traditional Spanish dance.
 See a late-night show at Cafe del Duende for only 12 EUR including a drink.

 Hungry?
-Around the corner from Cafe del Duende is La Greta, serving some of the best tapas in town.
-Go before the show and order the Patatas Bravas.
+Around the corner from Cafe del Duende is La Greta, which serves some of the best tapas in town according to us.
+Go before the show and don’t forget to order the Patatas Bravas.

 Day 3 – Eat, Beach, and Repeat in Valencia

-After two beautiful days of sightseeing, take your last day to relax and enjoy the best things to do by the sea in Valencia.
+After two beautiful days of sightseeing, use your last day to relax and enjoy the best things to do by the sea in Valencia.

 11. Colorful Streets of Cabanyal

-Getting there – From the city center, take the metro to Maritim Serreria and then the tram the rest of the way OR take the tram from Pont de Fusta, depending on where you are located.
-Even better, cycle!
+Getting there: From the city center, take the metro to Maritim Serreria and then the tram the rest of the way or take the tram from Pont de Fusta, depending on where you are located.
+Or even better, cycle!
 The city is extremely bike-friendly, with bike paths almost everywhere.

 12. Relax on Valencia beach

-Valenciaโs beach lies just beyond Cabanyal, a long stretch of white sand lined with palm trees.
-At the closest end, you have Malvarossa, but if you have the energy, it is worth going a little further down to Patacona, which has lots of great beach bars and delicious places to eat.
+Valencia’s beach lies just beyond Cabanyal, a long stretch of white sand lined with palm trees.
+At the closest end, you have Malvarossa, but if you have the energy, it is worth going a little further down to Patacona.
+Here, you’ll find lots of great beach bars and delicious places to eat.

-Tip: Grab brunch at La Mas Bonita for great beach vibes!
+Tip: We really like La Mas Bonita for brunch as it has great beach vibes!

 13. The Old Gates of Valencia